 In 2022 two reporters, Lourdes Maldonado Lopez and Margarito Martinez, were shot and killed in Tijuana.
 In the 1990s, Michael Burke, a Los Angeles cameraman, lost his life while filming in San Diego County.

-On November 15, at the Baja 1000 in Ensenada, an orange-colored trophy truck in the contingency lanes lost control, hitting four people.
-Two of them died, and the other two were rushed to the hospital.
+On November 14, at the Baja 1000 in Ensenada, an orange-colored trophy truck in the contingency lanes lost control, hitting four people.
+The four were rushed to the hospital, where two died.

-Yolie Stover, an off-road reporter from Lakeside, was just around the corner live-streaming for her Off-Road Girl Loves Baja outlet pages when the accident occurred.
+Yolie Stover, an off-road reporter from Imperial Beach, was just around the corner live-streaming for her Off-Road Girl Loves Baja outlet pages when the accident occurred.

 "The trophy truck hit the car in front and crushed four people," she recounted to me.
 "The guy getting interviewed that had his back to the car [survived]."
 Stover wasn’t sure if the camera person or vlogger interviewing the victim was also struck, but she’s aware of the risks of filming race events.
 She’s been capturing off-road races with a video camera since 1999 and filming the Baja race series produced by SCORE International on her smartphone for over five years.